BioShock: Ports

-In an August 2007 interview, when asked about the possibility of a PlayStation 3 version of BioShock, Ken Levine had stated only that there was "no PS3 development going on" at the time; however, on May 28, 2008, 2K Games confirmed that a PlayStation 3 version of the game was in development by 2K Marin, and it was released on October 17, 2008.
+In 2008, 2K Games confirmed that a PlayStation 3 version of the game was in development by 2K Marin.
 On July 3, 2008, 2K Games announced a partnership with Digital Extremes and said that the PlayStation 3 version is being developed by 2K Marin, 2K Boston, 2K Australia, and Digital Extremes.
 Jordan Thomas was the director for the PlayStation 3 version.
 While there were no graphical improvements to the game over the original Xbox 360 version, the PlayStation 3 version offered the widescreen option called "horizontal plus", introduced via a patch on the 360 version, while cutscene videos were of a much higher resolution than in the DVD version.
 Additional add-on content was also released exclusively for the PlayStation 3 version.
 One addition was "Survivor Mode", in which the enemies were made tougher, and Vita-Chambers provided less of a health boost when used, forcing the player to be more creative in approaching foes and to rely more on the less-used plasmids in the game.
 BioShock also supports Trophies and PlayStation Home.
 A demo version was released on the PlayStation Store on October 2, 2008.
+The game was released for PlayStation 3 on October 17, 2008, internationally and on October 21 in North America.
 An update for the PlayStation 3 version was released on November 13, 2008, to fix some graphical problems and occasions where users experienced a hang and were forced to reset the console.
-This update also incorporated the "Challenge Room" and "New Game Plus" features.
+This update also incorporated the "Challenge Rooms" and "New Game Plus" features.
+BioShock was bundled with The Elder Scrolls IV: Oblivion as a double pack on PC and Xbox 360 on July 7, 2009.

 A port to OS X systems was made by Feral Interactive and released in October 2009.